What is HDL3 Cholesterol?

-Testing HDL3 enables a more complete cardiac risk profile
+Testing HDL3-C enables a more complete cardiac risk profile

-Several lines of evidence suggest that measuring these HDL subclasses better reflects CHD risk than measurement of total HDL, making it an additional tool for better risk profiling when used together with other CHD risk markers.
+Several clinical studies indicate that measuring these HDL subclasses better reflects primary and secondary CHD risk than measurement of total HDL, making it a significant independent biomarker for better risk profiling when used together with other risk markers.

 Randox HDL3 assay